Panther Print Program

 - all 8.5×11″ white and pastel copy paper

-- recycling program for used toner cartridges and supplies
+- a recycling program for used toner cartridges and device supplies

-- Request copy paper included in the Panther Print Program
+- Request copy paper that is included in the cost of your program

-- Request a new Copier ID (or update an existing Copier ID)
+- Request a Copier ID or update an existing one

-- Printable flyer of energy-saving tips when printing
+- Printable flyer of energy-saving tips for printing

 More information about the Panther Print Program

 What do I do if my copier/printer breaks?

 To request service on your printer use the identifying information on your copier’s sticker, call x7768 to reach the PCC IT Service Desk and open a service ticket.
 Ed Phillips of CTX will be contacting you (generally within one business day) to handle service.
 All machine servicing is included in the program, regardless of make and model.

 Is paper included in the Panther Print Program?